7 Wave-Making Films on the 2004 Indian Ocean Tsunami

 On December 26, 2004, at 7:59 AM local time, a massive 9.1-magnitude earthquake struck off the coast of Sumatra, Indonesia.
 The quake triggered a series of enormous ocean waves that spread across the Indian Ocean.

-The tsunami waves reached heights of up to 100 feet in some areas.
+When the tsunami hit, the waves reached heights of up to 100 feet in some areas.
 They inundated coastal regions in 18 countries, including Indonesia, Thailand, Sri Lanka, and India.

 The disaster claimed approximately 228,000 lives, though the exact number remains unknown.
 Millions were displaced from their homes and livelihoods.